Gumbo64/sm64-crypto/readme.md

 ## Installation
 Before you begin, ensure you have the following:
 - **SM64 z64**: Ensure that you legally obtain a US copy of the game as a z64 file.
+It should be 8.00MB large

 ### Windows steps
+Make sure that HyperV and Virtualisation are on so that WSL can work.
+You may have to restart your computer when WSL is installed.
+You may have to install WSL manually if this install script fails.

 1. download this repository as zip
 2. extract it
 3. Put your sm64 ROM into the root of the extracted folder, and call it `baserom.us.z64`
 4. click and run `windows_install.bat`
-5. do what it says (it will take a while)
+5. do what it says (it will take a while). if you get coloured text after Debian installs then type `exit` and press enter to continue installation.
+  When rust is installing, press enter if you don't have rust or press 3 if you already have rust
 6. after it is done, click `windows_play_game.bat`

 ### Linux steps